bozsahin/affix-count/README.md

 <code> sequence of affixes</code> is space-separated prefix, suffix or infix.

+Prefixes end with dash, suffixes start with it, and infixes start and end with it, for example <code>re-, -ness, -bloody-</code>.
+We remove the dash before we search the forms.

 <code>affcount2.py</code> is for Python 2, <code>affcount3.py</code> is for Python 3, whatever that mess means in a messy PL.

 Use the one you need in the examples below.